-From a financial planning and investment perspective, the less money you are paying on your mortgage, car payment, insurance, and credit cards--the more money you should have left to save and to invest for your future.
-This puts those with good credit scores ahead in both the short-term and in the long-run.
+From a financial planning and investment perspective, the less money you are paying on your mortgage, car payment, insurance, and credit cards--the more money you should have left to save and invest for your future.
+This puts those with good credit scores ahead in both the short and long-term.

-The way your credit score is calculated changed in 2020 under new FICO 10 and 10 T scoring.
+The way your credit score is calculated changed in 2020 under new FICO 10 and 10 T scoring\.
 The following are some areas that will be changing:

-Trended Data Rather than focusing largely on the most recent months, scoring now looks back over the previous 24 months, to see whether you are reducing, maintaining, or increasing your credit balances over time.
+\Trended Data Rather than focusing largely on the most recent months, scoring now looks back over the previous 24 months, to see whether you are reducing, maintaining, or increasing your credit balances over time.
 This makes it especially important to pay your bills on time and keep credit balances at reasonable levels.

-Delinquencies A late payment will now impact you more with a bigger drop in your score than under previous FICO scoring models.
-Set up auto-pay to ensure at least minimum payments are made timely.
+\Delinquencies A late payment will now impact you more with a bigger drop in your score than under previous FICO scoring models.
+Set up autopay to ensure at least minimum payments are made timely.
 Make additional payments during the month, and pay off your debt as soon as possible to lower what you spend on interest charges that increase the price of everything you buy.

-Credit Utilization (Credit Utilization) is the amount of your balances compared with your credit limit, and it will affect you more.
+\Credit Utilization 'Credit Utilization' is the amount of your balances compared with your credit limit, and it will affect you more.
 Lower utilization by avoiding balances exceeding about 30% of your available credit - per card and overall.
 If you leave your rarely used credit cards open without using them, your score will benefit by lowering the overall credit being used.

-Personal Loans Your score may be lowered by simply having personal or "signature loans" on your report.
+\Personal Loans Your score may be lowered by simply having personal or "signature loans" on your report.
 These are unsecured installment loans usually used to consolidate debt, with the loan money used to pay off other smaller debt balances.
-Debt consolidation can really damage your score if you add new credit balances while still paying off the consolidated loan or fail to apply these to lower other debt.
-We advise you simply focus on paying down the existing debt.
+Debt consolidation can damage your score if you add new credit balances while still paying off the consolidated loan, or fail to apply these to lower other debt.
+We advise you to focus on paying down the existing debt.

-It is important to be aware of your credit score, but even more important to know what information is showing up on your credit report, which displays the information used to calculate your credit score.
-Checking your credit report at least once a year (I recommend at least three times) can help prevent identity fraud by allowing you to see if someone has opened credit in your name.
-It also gives you a chance to identify and correct errors on your report.
+Be aware of your credit score, but know what information is on your credit report, which displays the information used to calculate your score.
+Checking your credit report at least once a year (I recommend three times) can help prevent identity fraud by allowing you to see if someone has opened credit in your name.
+It also gives you a chance to identify and correct errors.

 If you share a name with another family member, such as a son sharing a name with your father, you may be surprised to see errors in reporting on your record.
 You may also see credit that you paid off or closed still showing as active on your credit report.
-Unpaid medical bills or any collections item can lower a person's credit score by as much as 100 points, says a spokesman for myFICO.com.
 Typically, negative items impact a higher credit score more than a lower one.
 You need to challenge any inaccuracies in writing.
 Federal law requires negative items drop off credit reports in 7 years, but bankruptcy is an exception, remaining for 10 years.

-There are three major credit bureaus that provide score and credit record info: Equifax, Experian, and TransUnion.
+Three major credit bureaus provide score and credit record info: Equifax, Experian, and TransUnion.
 The website I recommend most is recommended by consumer advocate Clark Howard: www.annualcreditreport.com.
 This site allows you to request a free credit report once every 12 months from each of the three major consumer credit reporting companies listed above, giving you three free reports that you can space out through the year for monitoring purposes.